icon-account icon-glass

 How Do Rock Yards Purchase Material?

-Most materials are sold by weight from the originating quarry, with a few exceptions.
-Most product is hauled in to rock yards by a truck and transfer and the load weight is generally about 24 tons, the max weight for most truck and transfer loads.
+Most materials in the aggregate industry are purchased by weight from the originating quarry, with only a few exceptions.
+Typically, products are delivered to rock yards by a truck and transfer, with a full load weighing around 24 tons, the maximum legal weight for most truck and transfer loads.

 How Do Rock Yards Sell Material?